Umarocks/DevFlowShowCase/README.md

 ## Features

 ### UML Generation
-- **UML Generation** is simplified using custom React commands like `@SEQUENCE`.
-Generate UML diagrams (including sequence diagrams) based on your SRS document or chat inputs.
+- **UML Generation** is simplified using custom commands like `@SEQUENCE` `@ACTIVITY` `@CLASS` etc  based on your SRS document or chat inputs.
 - The generated UML code and diagrams are displayed and can be downloaded for further use.
-- Built with **React**, **FastAPI**, and **Tailwind CSS** for a responsive, user-friendly interface.

 ![UML Generation](https://files.catbox.moe/d7css4.png)  <!-- Add UML generation image here -->
 ![Example Of Generated Sequence Diagram](https://files.catbox.moe/wnsgkb.jpg)
 ### Unit Test Generation
 DevFlow supports automated unit test generation and testing directly in the app.
 The section consists of four components:
-1. **Chatbot Area**: Use the `@gitclone` command to clone repositories and virtually mount them to your workspace.
+1. **Chatbot Area**: Use the `@gitclone` command to clone repositories and virtually mount them to your workspace. `@TESTGENERATE` to generate test case for the file that is opened in the in app code ide, or `@TESTALL` to generate test files for each file in the virtual file system.
-2. **File System**: A client-side file system that can be mounted to a **secure Linux VM**, allowing you to work directly on your codebase.
+2. **File System**: A client-side file system that can be mounted to a individualized **secure Linux VM**, allowing you to work directly on your codebase.
+These VM can be shared between multiple people, teams and groups if needed.
-3. **Terminal**: Interact with your VM via a custom terminal section, much like AWS EC2 instances but optimized for developer needs.
+3. **Terminal**: Interact with your VM via a custom terminal section, much like AWS EC2 webterminal but optimized for developer needs.
 4. **IDE**: Code, test, and run your software directly in the app without switching tabs or environments.

 ![Unit Test](https://files.catbox.moe/w23iog.png)  <!-- Add Unit Test Generation image here -->

 ### Documentation Management (RAG)
-- **Document RAG (Retreival-Augmented-Generation)**: Store your **SRS** and other coding documentation for easy retrieval and management.
+- **Document RAG (Retreival-Augmented-Generation)**: Store your **SRS** and other code documentation for easy retrieval and management.You can ask questions such as asking for a specific method in the code base or asking  what that specific method is used for across the codebase.
 - **Assist Developers**: Search and retrieve relevant coding documentation to increase productivity and ensure alignment with coding standards.
+Developers can directly  access the pdf opened in the tab and can navigate  the pdf if needed for further context.

 ![Documentation](https://files.catbox.moe/4kexn4.png)  <!-- Add Documentation Management image here -->

-### Verify & Validate (Under Development)
+### Verify & Validate
 - **Code Validation**: Automatically run unit tests, generate reports, and score your software based on predefined coding guidelines.
 - **Score & Metrics**: The validation section will provide a score for your software quality, highlighting potential improvements and ensuring high code standards.